yaoxinzhuo/yaoxinzhuo.github.io/_pages/post.md

 redirect_from:
   - /post/
 ---
-The website is still under constructing.
+The website is still under construction.